-What Is the Role of Family in Addiction Recovery?
+What Is The Role Of Family In Addiction Recovery?

 Substance abuse and addiction can damage family dynamics, erode trust, and weaken communication.
-Family members who experience a loved one battling with a substance use disorder often endure a host of painful emotions.
+Family members who experience a loved one battling with a substance use disorder (SUD) often endure a host of painful emotions.
 Equally frustrating is the hopelessness loved ones feel in response to substance abuse.
 Family members may feel at a loss when seeing a loved one caught in the grips of substance abuse.
-For example, stumbling upon burnt spoons and used syringes can create a paralyzing feelings of fear and shock.
+For example, stumbling upon burnt spoons and used syringes can create paralyzing feelings of fear and shock.

-The Savior or Hero
+The Savior Or Hero

 The Lost Child

-Healthy Roles of Family in Addiction Recovery
+Healthy Roles Of Family Members In Addiction Recovery

-Family Involvement in Adolescent Substance Abuse
+Family Involvement In Adolescent Substance Abuse

 Make a Call (855) 826-4464

 Both inpatient and outpatient facilities offer support groups for patients to connect with peer groups.
 Among the most common are the 12-Step groups.
 12-Step groups offer personal accountability and spirituality to help maintain sobriety.